warmans/cv/cv-html/content/index.md

 I just recently relocated back to the UK after spending 7 years living in Berlin, Germany.
 Berlin continues to be one of my favorite places in the world.
-After initially moving back to the South West, we have since moved to the Midlands where we plan to continue to live for the forseeable future.
+After initially moving back to the South West, we have since moved to the Midlands where we plan to continue to live for the foreseeable future.